The 2025 AI Agent Index: Documenting Technical and Safety Features of Deployed Agentic AI Systems: The 2025 AI Agent Index

 \section{The 2025 AI Agent Index}

 The 2025 AI Agent Index is available at: \url{https://aiagentindex.mit.edu}

-The full annotations for all fields are available in JSON and CSV format on Zenodo at: \url{https://doi.org/10.5281/zenodo.18701931}
+The full annotations for all fields are available in JSON and CSV format on Zenodo at: \url{https://doi.org/10.5281/zenodo.18701930}

-\subsection{Further analysis}
+\subsection{Further Analysis}

-\subsection{Sample entry of the Index: Claude Code}
+\subsection{Sample Entry of the Index: Claude Code}

-This section provides a complete annotation example for Claude Code, demonstrating how each field is documented.
-Here, we provide a sample entry of the Index for Anthropic's Claude Code.
+This section provides a sample entry of the Index for Anthropic's Claude Code, demonstrating how each field is documented.
 We selected it based on its high degree of documentation (no ``None'' or ``None found'' annotations).
 No authors have conflicts of interest related to Anthropic or Claude Code, and this example selection was made without correspondence with Anthropic.
 Including Claude Code as an example here is not an endorsement of the system or developer.